josfam/automatons/README.md

 \
 `coverage html`
 ### _zshthemeswap
-Toggles back and forth between two zshell themes.
+Switched between any number of specified zshell themes.
 \
 \
 I usually use a visually-heavy terminal theme (with lots of handy information) for everyday